include-what-you-use/include-what-you-use/docs/IWYUPragmas.md

 ### IWYU pragma: export ###

-This pragma applies to a single `#include` statement.
+This pragma applies to a single `#include` directive.
 It says that the current file is to be considered the provider of any symbol from the included file.

     facade.h:
       #include "detail/constants.h" // IWYU pragma: export